 4 honest perspectives on exams

 Our contributors are Katie, Jarred, Raeleen, and Liam.
-Katie is studying a Bachelor of Nursing and hopes to travel the globe during her career, while Jarred completed a Bachelor of Engineering (Honours) degree in 2016.
+Katie completed a Bachelor of Nursing in 2017 and hopes to travel the globe during her career, while Jarred completed a Bachelor of Engineering (Honours) degree in 2016.
+At the time of publication, both Jarred and Katie were students.
 Raeleen Cahill works as the Examinations Coordinator at USQ Dr Liam Hendry has been a lecturer in the School of Psychology and Counselling for over 15 years.